r3c/tesca/README.md

 Grab a C++ compiler compatible with basic C++11 features (mainly lambda expressions) such as GCC, update the Makefile.conf if needed and run make.

-Build only tested on Windows (should work on any system with a C++11-compliant GCC though, just remove the "-lwinmm" parameter from LDFLAGS variable in Makefile.conf).
+Build has been only tested on Windows using MinGW.
+It should work on any system with a C++11-compliant GCC though, just remove the "-lwinmm" parameter from LDFLAGS variable in Makefile.conf.

 Usage
 -----